davidazulay9573/full-stack-react-nodejs/server/README.md

 ```
 npm i
 ```

 #### Change the ".env.example" file to ".env" and enter the various variables.

 ### Run in development

 ```
 npm run dev
 ```

 ### Run in production

 ```
 npm run prod
 ```

 ### Seeding

-For seeding the DB with 3 users (regular,business,admin) and 3 cards which are connected to the business user.
+For seeding the DB with 3 users (regular,business,admin) and 3 posts which are connected to the business user.

 ```
 npm run seed-db
 ```

 ### After running seed-db you can log in as admin with the following user:

 ```
 {
     "email":"admin@gmail.com",
     "password":"123456"
 }

 ```